xappublic/sopera-dita-framework/README.txt

-Upgrade the version of DITA-OT:
+Upgrade the version of DITA-OT if you have an older version present:
-1. Unzip folder with DITA-OT to the our project folder.
+1. Unzip folder with DITA-OT to a project project folder.
 2. Set DITA-OT version in the build.properties (dita.version variable).

-Using of DITA-OT for pdf generation in console:
+Generate PDF output using the GUI:
+1. Start convert.jar
+2. In the new window that appears, click "Add ditamap file" and browse to your ditamap file.
+3. Click "Start process".
+4. If your files are valid and the process successful, you should see a "Build Successful" message when the generation process is completed.
+5. Go to the "out/pdf" folder and locate your PDF file.

+Alternatively, you can also do the following:
-1. Open file build.properties and change dita.version variable to the correct version value; set source.dir variable to the folder with source dita files; set path to the ditamap file with help of map.file variable.
+1. Open the file build.properties and change the dita.version variable to the correct version value;
+2. Set the source.dir variable to the folder with source dita files;
+3. Set the path to the ditamap file with help of map.file variable.
-2. Run start.cmd file to start creation of documents.
+2. Run start.cmd file to start the PDF generation process.
-3. Open "out/pdf" folder and you can find pdf document there.
+3. Go to the "out/pdf" folder and locate your PDF file.